rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-2.md

 * Great, the POD now is using new Pool.
 We can go to inside he new pod, and do some ping to outside network and they will fail because this pool is not NATed.

-### What will happen with the other new IP Pool that only have /26 subnet size.
+## Just curious, what will happen with the other new IP Pool that only have /26 subnet size.

 * Remember that we also create a second new IP Pool with /26 subnet size.
 In theory, if Calico split the IP Pool with /26 each, then in this case, only one node can have container with second new IP pool range (10.91.2.0/26).